Every year, the Salon du Chocolat is proud to host prestigious culinary competitions.

 Launched in 2006, the Symbole des Producteurs Paysans (Small Farmers Label, SPP) is the first fair trade and organic label created and managed by producers.
 Today, the SPP brings together more than 120 coffee, cocoa, tea, fruit and sugar cooperatives in Latin America, Africa and Asia.

-The fair trade label Symbole des Producteurs Paysans is holding an international competition during which you will be invited to a blind tasting of chocolate bars at the SPP stand.
-The know-how of small organic and fair trade producers, offering high quality chocolates, will be showcased during this competition.
+The fair trade label Symbole des Producteurs Paysans organized an international competition during which you weree invited to a blind tasting of chocolate bars at the SPP stand.
+The know-how of small organic and fair trade producers, offering high quality chocolates, was showcased during this competition.

-The competition will also feature lectures on key topics for the cocoa industry, round-table discussions and discussions between producers from different regions, as well as the sale of SPP-certified chocolate made by French chocolatiers.
+The competition also featured lectures on key topics for the cocoa industry, round-table discussions and discussions between producers from different regions, as well as the sale of SPP-certified chocolate made by French chocolatiers.

 “Pain au chocolat Masters”

-On 29 October, the Pain au Chocolat Masters organised by the Confédération Nationale de la Boulangerie et Boulangerie-Pâtisserie Française will present an award to the best chocolate viennoiserie, judged by a jury of ten professional bakers and pastry chefs and two consumers.
-This year, the spotlight is on homemade pastries!
+On 29 October, 2022, the Pain au Chocolat Masters was organized by the Confédération Nationale de la Boulangerie et Boulangerie-Pâtisserie Française presented an award to the best chocolate viennoiserie, judged by a jury of ten professional bakers and pastry chefs and two consumers.
+In 2022, the spotlight was on homemade pastries!

-Candidates will be judged on quality criteria such as baking, shine, visual appearance, taste, melt-in-the-mouth quality and puff pastry.
+Candidates was judged on quality criteria such as baking, shine, visual appearance, taste, melt-in-the-mouth quality and puff pastry.